xubingyue/avocadodb/CONTRIBUTING.md

   check [README_maintainers.md](README_maintainers.md) for test run instructions.

-* When finished, push the changes to your GitHub repository and send a pull request from your fork to the ArangoDB repository.
+* When finished, push the changes to your GitHub repository and send a pull request from your fork to the AvocadoDB repository.
 Please make sure to select the appropriate branches there.
 This will most likely be **devel**.

-* You must use the Apache License for your changes and have signed our [CLA](https://www.arangodb.com/documents/cla.pdf).
+* You must use the Apache License for your changes and have signed our [CLA](https://www.avocadodb.com/documents/cla.pdf).
 We cannot accept pull requests from contributors that didn't sign the CLA.

 * Please let us know if you plan to work on a ticket.
 This way we can make sure